 - Change in consistency: especially softening or hardening

 In general, the risk of developing malignant melanoma increases as people grow older.
 In addition, individuals living in the Sun Belt (i.e., closer to the equator) are at greater risk.
-Caucasians are affected ten more times more often than Blacks.
+Caucasians are affected ten times more often than other ethnicities.

 Beyond these general considerations, several specific factors identify individuals prone to develop this tumor.
 People at high risk are those who have:

 - A family history of malignant melanoma

 - Had a malignant melanoma in the past